simvue-io/docs/docs/analysis/metadata.md

 * `dict`: a dictionary (the default),
 * `dataframe`: a Pandas dataframe.

-The dataframe format makes it easy to create plots using Matplotlib, for example.
+The dataframe format makes it easy to create plots.
 `pandas.DataFrame.columns` can be used to get a list of the columns, for example:
 ```
 df = client.get_runs(['/fusion/neutronics/adaptive/run4'],